kunofellasleep/Singularity/README.md

 ## Patches

 ![patches](./images/patches.png)
-_Black hole objects can be imported into a project with a single asp._
+_The black hole objects can be imported into a project with a single asp._

 ![gif](./images/demo2.gif)
 _Low load because 3D objects other than planes are not used._